xin-hedera/hedera-mirror-node/docs/design/smart-contracts.md

 The Mirror Node should implement a subset of the standard calls used to:

 - Support existing Ethereum developers who may call the JSON-RPC endpoints directly.
-- Encompass Hedera EVM translation logic that can be wrapped by potential Web3 modules.
+- Encompass EVM translation logic that can be wrapped by potential Web3 modules.

 #### Setup